 What is the atopic march?
 No, it's not the latest dance craze...
 The atopic march refers to the progression of allergic conditions that often begins in early infancy.
 People who are genetically prone to atopy (allergic disease) often begin to experience food allergy and/or atopic eczema in infancy, followed by allergic rhinitis and/or asthma later in life.
+While this is an example of the atopic march, the general theme is a progression of allergic disease.

 The good news is that some researchers believe that it's possible to stop the atopic march before it begins - with bacteria!